engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 > Determine if the issue is the node version, the package version, or a peer dependency issue;<br /><br />
 > If node version: install/use an older version of node with nvm;<br /><br />
 > If package version: update dependencies in project directory (including devDependencies)<br /><br />
-> If peer dependency: Use yarn
+> If peer dependency: Try yarn

 <!-- end -->